EbenKouao/pi-camera-stream-flask/README.md

 ## Step 3 – Autostart your Pi Stream

-Optional: A good idea is running your Pi Camera stream at Pi boot up.
-This removes the need to re-run the script every time you want to create the stream.
-You can do this by going adding the boot up code the .bashrc file.
+Optional: A good idea is using a Chron tab to make auto start the camera stream at start up of your pi.
+You will not need to re-run the script every time you want to create the stream.
+You can do this by going editing the /etc/profile to:

-Via the Desktop GUI - right click in your /home/pi/ directory -> show hidden -> open .bashrc and add the code.
-Or alternatively access via terminal:

 ```
-sudo nano /home/pi/.bashrc
+sudo nano /etc/profile
 ```

 Go the end of the and add the following (from above):